westerndigitalcorporation/zonedstorage.io/docs/projects/zenfs.md

 <a href="https://en.wikipedia.org/wiki/Log-structured_merge-tree"target="_blank">
 Log-Structured Merge-Tree (LSM-tree)</a> data structure.
-Similarly to all LSM-tree based key-value engine implementations, values are stored in tables sorted by key order.
+Similarly to all LSM-tree based key-value engine implementations, values are stored in tables sorted in increasing key order.
 Tables are always sequentially written and never modified.
-This basic principle of the LSM-tree data stucture facilitate the implmentation of support for zoned block devices.
+This basic principle of the LSM-tree data structure facilitates the implementation of support for zoned block devices.

 *RocksDB* is implemented as a C++ library.
 This library provides functions for applications to access and manage key-value stores.
 RocksDB implementation